-The company manager is hired by the general manager of a theatrical or live stage production, and is primarily responsible for managing payroll for the cast and crew and numerous other logistical concerns.
+The company manager / stage manager is hired by the general manager of a theatrical or live stage production, and is primarily responsible for managing payroll for the cast and crew and numerous other logistical concerns.
 As the person who signs the paychecks, the company manager is very popular, though not always as well-loved as policy enforcer or bearer of a termination notice.

 A company manager works closely with all levels of cast and production staff and tends to their logistical needs; this includes arranging housing and transportation for personnel, securing family-and-friends tickets to performances, and writing contracts or deal memos in cooperation with the applicable unions and guilds.
 A payroll firm usually handles payroll taxes and other state and federal withholding calculations, as well as the printing of the pay stubs.
 It is the company manager’s responsibility to deliver all necessary salary and hour information to that firm, and to reconcile payroll to ensure accuracy.
 In addition, this person handles all outgoing payments to vendors like the advertising firm, prop rental house, etc. In cooperation with the cast and crew, the company manager is the primary point of contact between the company and the general manager.
 He or she will handle requests for materials purchases, schedule additional work hours, and take requests for other approvals concerning the schedule and budget to the GM.
 This person also oversees all insurance claims and enrollment in the insurance policy.